cloudnative-pg/cloudnative-pg/docs/src/security.md

     block the entire delivery process of CloudNativePG.
 Every commit must pass all the linters defined by GolangCI-Lint.

-Sure, here's an improved version of the container documentation section:

 ## Container

 Every container image in CloudNativePG is automatically built via CI/CD